 It is notable that the V-LUX 1 has a hotshoe, while the RX100 VII does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

 The RX100 VII is a recent model that features in the current product line-up of Sony.
-In contrast, the V-LUX 1 has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the V-LUX 1 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the V-LUX 1 was succeeded by the Leica V-LUX 2.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Leica and Sony websites.

 So what is the bottom line?
 Is the Leica V-LUX 1 better than the Sony RX100 VII or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.

 Arguments in favor of the Leica V-LUX 1: